samsuh/2026-journal/README.md

 # 2026-journal

+## 6/11/26 - Thursday
+- hang out with J and J again
+- figure out where to stay in tokyo

 ## 6/10/26 - Wednesday
 - Hung out with J and her friend J. met up with the kids and went to get dinner at the suoermarket. then went back to est Johnny the watermelon.